The CME Market Data Platform (MDP) disseminates market data and provides the following benefits:

 MDP Production and Replay Channel Definitions

 CME Globex Market Data Platform Production and Replay channel definitions are provided in the market data configuration file.
-Refer to MDP 3.0 - FTP Site Information for information on accessing the file via the FTP site.
+Refer to MDP 3.0 - FTP and SFTP Site Information for information on accessing the file via the FTP site.